Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/publish-handle-event.md

 ## Defining events

 The messages need to be declared as an event before they can be published.
-That can be done with marker interfaces or using message conventions.
+That can be done with interfaces or using message conventions.

-### Via a Marker interface
+### Via an interface

-Add `IEvent` marker interface to the message definition:
+Add the `IEvent` interface to the message definition:

 snippet: EventWithInterface